jhpyle/docassemble/_docs/installation.md

   libparallel-forkmanager-perl
 {% endhighlight %}

-**docassemble** depends on the [Perl Audio Converter] to convert uploaded sound files into other formats.
-The version in [Debian] is not recent enough, so you will have to install it by hand:
+**docassemble** depends on the most recent version of the [Perl Audio Converter] to convert uploaded sound files into other formats, so you will need to install it from the source:

 {% highlight bash %}
 git clone git://git.code.sf.net/p/pacpl/code pacpl-code